juinnsheng/juinnsheng/README.md

 # 💫 About Me:
-🔭 I am a biotechnology graduate, navigating into technology field.
-All code is pre-42 KL piscine <br>
+🔭 I am a biotechnology graduate, navigating into technology field. <br>

 # 💻 Tech Stack: